-Let Mommy Sleep has been providing nurturing, overnight care to newborns and evidence based education to their parents since 2010.
+We've been providing nurturing care to newborns and evidence based education to parents in the DC area since 2010.
 Our Registered Nurses (RN) and Newborn Care Providers (NCP) support families with their single babies, twins and triplets.
 Our role is to help parents feel confident and healthy in the family home.

 Part of what makes our team elite is that our Registered Nurses, Licensed Practical Nurses and NCP’s have the highest level of training and continuing education available.
 Let Mommy Sleep is the only agency in the country awarded a government contract to teach Newborn Care.
 Our courses are featured at the Fairfax County Adult Continuing Education (ACE) program and are also available online.
 Our Nurses are all clinically licensed as well.